zuzawaszczuk/BraxRL/README.md

 ## Running scripts

-Then when you are on Athena you need to prepare run.sh script to run job on GPU.
-If you are running localy simple run will be enaugh to create checkpoints, figures, save params and visualizations.
+If you are running locally, a simple command is enough to create checkpoints, figures, save parameters, and visualizations:

 ```bash
 python src/train_with_visualize.py --env_name "ant"
 ```

-When you are on Athena you need to prepare run.sh script to run job on GPU.
+On Athena, you need to prepare a run.sh script to submit a job to the GPU queue:

 ```bash
 #!/bin/bash